ZECHEESELORD/TiDB/README.md

 9. In the same terminal window, run ```nodemon```

 10. When running the code in discord, file has to be named p (To run the translation code, it is /record, to run the detection code it is /detect, to change translation language go to constants and change the language code based on Google's language code)

+#How to translate
+To record, invite the bot to a discord server.
+In that server, type in /record in the designated bot channel (if any).
+A popup will appear showing a record and stop button.
+Once the clip is finished, hit stop, and make sure the clip name is p, or else it will not work.

+#How to detect
+To detect, invite the bot to a discord server.
+IN that server, type in /detect in the designated bot channel.
+A popup will appear shoing a record and stop button.
+Once clip is finisihed hit stop, make sure the clip name is p or else it won't work.
+In addition to configure "bad words" go to constants.

+#Contact for help:
+If any further instructions are required, please send an email to jeffqiu2025@crescentschool.org